Osaka: Meiji to Heisei period

 With the enormous changes that characterized the country after the Meiji Restoration (1868), and the relocation of the capital from Kyoto to Tokyo, Osaka entered a period of decline.
 From being the capital of the economy and finance, it became a predominantly industrial center.
 The modern municipality was established in 1889 by government ordinance, with an initial area of 15 km2, overlapping today's Chuo and Nishi wards.
 Later, the city went through three major expansions to reach its current size of 223 km2.
 Osaka was the industrial center most clearly defined in the development of capitalism in Japan.
 It became known as the "Manchester and Melbourne of the Orient".
-In 1925, it was the largest and most populous city in Japan and sixth in the world.
+In 1925, it was the largest and most populous city in Japan and the sixth largest in the world.

 The rapid industrialization attracted many Asian immigrants (Indians, Chinese, and Koreans), who set up a life apart for themselves.
 The political system was pluralistic, with a strong emphasis on promoting industrialization and modernization.
 Literacy was high and the educational system expanded rapidly, producing a middle class with a taste for literature and a willingness to support the arts.
 In 1927, General Motors operated a factory called Osaka Assembly until 1941, manufacturing Chevrolet, Cadillac, Pontiac, Oldsmobile, and Buick vehicles, operated and staffed by Japanese workers and managers.
 In the nearby city of Ikeda in Osaka Prefecture is the headquarters of Daihatsu, one of Japan's oldest automobile manufacturers.

 Like its European and American counterparts, Osaka displayed slums, unemployment, and poverty.
 In Japan it was here that municipal government first introduced a comprehensive system of poverty relief, copied in part from British models.
 Osaka policymakers stressed the importance of family formation and mutual assistance as the best way to combat poverty.
 This minimized the cost of welfare programs.